O. J. Simpson: Buffalo Bills

 Simpson again led the league in rushing in 1976, rushing for 1,503 yards and eight touchdowns.
 He had the best game of his career during that season's Thanksgiving game against the Detroit Lions on November 25.
 In that game, Simpson rushed for a then-record 273 yards on 29 attempts and scored two touchdowns.
 Despite Simpson's performance, the Bills lost the game 27–14.

-A low light that season came during a game against the New England Patriots a few weeks earlier when defensive end Mel Lunsford and several other Patriots defenders stuffed the superstar running back for no gain.
-Still, as Simpson tried to continue driving forward, Lunsford bodyslammed him to the ground.
+A lowlight that season came during a game against the New England Patriots a few weeks earlier when defensive end Mel Lunsford and several other Patriots defenders stuffed the superstar running back for no gain.
+Still, as Simpson tried to continue driving forward, Lunsford body-slammed him to the ground.
 Simpson got up and punched Lunsford, which prompted Lunsford to swing back.
 Bills offensive lineman Reggie McKenzie then jumped on Lunsford's back.
 Still, Lunsford bent down and flung McKenzie over his head.
 He went back to swinging at Simpson before a melee of the two teams stopped the fight and ended up in a pile on the field.
 Lunsford and Simpson were ejected from the game as the Patriots' solid defense persisted, with New England winning 20–10 to finish the 1976 season 11–3.
 The Bills finished 2–12.

 Simpson played only seven games in 1977 due to injury.

 San Francisco 49ers

-On March 28, 1978, prior to the 1978 season (the last year on his three-year contract that paid him $733,000), the Bills traded Simpson to his hometown San Francisco 49ers for five draft picks (2nd and 3rd round draft pick for 1978, a 1st round and 4th round pick for 1979, and a 2nd round pick for 1980); (Note: The Bills used these picks to draft Scott Hutchinson and Danny Fulton in 1978, Tom Cousineau and Ken Johnson in 1979, and Joe Cribbs in 1980.
+On March 28, 1978, prior to the 1978 season (the last year on his three-year contract that paid him $733,000), the Bills traded Simpson to his hometown San Francisco 49ers for five draft picks (2nd- and 3rd-round draft picks for 1978, a 1st- and 4th-round pick for 1979, and a 2nd-round pick for 1980); (Note: The Bills used these picks to draft Scott Hutchinson and Danny Fulton in 1978, Tom Cousineau and Ken Johnson in 1979, and Joe Cribbs in 1980.
 Cousineau elected to play in the CFL over playing in Buffalo, with the team later trading his rights for three draft picks in 1983, with one pick being used to draft Jim Kelly.)
-Simpson had tried to get the Bills to engineer a trade to the Los Angeles Rams prior to 1976 because of him and his wife's preference for the West Coast.
+Simpson had tried to get the Bills to engineer a trade to the Los Angeles Rams prior to 1976 because he and his wife preferred the West Coast.
 The team previously had Delvin Williams and Wilbur Jackson in the backfield.
 Simpson played in San Francisco for two seasons, rushing for 1,053 yards and four touchdowns.
 Physical problems with his knees influenced him to retire from football.
 For his last home game at Candlestick Park, the 49ers held an "O.J.
 Simpson Day" at the stadium.
 His final NFL game was on December 16, 1979, a 31–21 loss to the Atlanta Falcons at Atlanta–Fulton County Stadium.
 His final play was a 10-yard run on 3rd and 10 for a first down.